You Own My Heart Excerpt

 “Glen, buddy.
 Do you want me to call a cab?”
 Nash leaned against the bar, invading her space.
 She arched a brow and pointedly waited for him to move.
 But he didn’t take the bait, and she was stuck inhaling his scent, which, by the way, was as intriguing as the rest of him.
 Why the hell did he have to smell so damn good?

 “I already got one coming, Book.”

 Nash slapped Glen on the shoulder.
 “Good.
 You got plans for the holidays?”

 Glen shrugged.
 “Dinner with family.
 Football.
 The usual.
 What about you?”

 “Sounds about right.
 Ma will be cooking up a storm for sure.”

 Honey was still eyeing up Nash, waiting for him to move, so she was startled when Glen touched her arm.
 “What about you, Honey?
 What are your plans for Thanksgiving?”

 She swung her gaze to Glen and shrugged.
-“Same,” she replied, avoiding Nash’s gaze because she’s learned early on his bullshit meter was bang on.
-And right now she’d just served up one hell of a plate of bull.
+“Same,” she replied, avoiding Nash’s gaze because she’d learned early on that his bullshit meter was bang on.
+And right now, she’d just served up one hell of a plate of bull.